UniMath/agda-unimath/src/ring-theory/full-ideals-rings.lagda.md

-# Full ideals in rings
+# Full ideals of rings

 ```agda
 module ring-theory.full-ideals-rings where